DonPage/Octo/README.md

 ```

 ## Why Octo?
 This project was heavily inspired from a blog post written by Uber called [Rescued by Octopus](https://eng.uber.com/rescued-by-octopus/).
-In this post they demonstrated the complex user scenarios that their test have to complete in order the confirm end-to-end app functionality.
+In this post they demonstrated the complex user scenarios and inner device communication that their test have to complete in order the confirm end-to-end app functionality.
 The name was taken from the project at Uber and made to solve similar issues using NodeJS while also adding extra utility.